 - This Super Mario Bros. fan-song portrays Mario himself as one of these, while Bowser is a more open Stalker with a Crush.

-- In Dr. Horrible's Sing-Along Blog, the title character has a crush on a neighborhood girl but can't muster the courage to talk to her.
-Instead, he finds himself shunted aside by his arch-nemesis Captain Hammer in the bid for her affections, and engages in increasingly stalker-like behavior as a result, culminating in a Murder the Hypotenuse plot that Goes Horribly Wrong.
-Played with a bit, however, in that it's heavily implied Penny thought Billy was attractive and likable and probably would have willingly gone out with him if he just stopped admiring her from afar and actually talked to her.
+- In Dr. Horrible's Sing-Along Blog, the title character has a crush on a neighborhood girl named Penny, but can't muster the courage to talk to her.
+Instead, Dr. Horrible/Billy finds himself shunted aside by his arch-nemesis Captain Hammer in the bid for her affections, and engages in increasingly stalker-like behavior as a result, culminating in a Murder the Hypotenuse plot that Goes Horribly Wrong.
+It's Played for Drama because the show makes it clear that Penny thought Billy was attractive, and probably would have willingly gone out with him.
+But she never did because Billy wouldn't just stop admiring her from afar and actually talk to her.

-- The Art Of Manliness frequently criticizes this notion and personality type in a number of podcasts and articles.
-The main problem with these sorts of guys, in the website's moderators' opinion, is that they're really not anywhere near as nice as they think they are, in addition to being passive aggressive and too insecure with themselves to be honest with how they feel.
+- The Art of Manliness frequently criticizes this notion and personality type in a number of podcasts and articles.
+The main problem with these sorts of guys, in the website's opinion, is that they're really not anywhere near as nice as they think they are, in addition to being passive-aggressive and too insecure with themselves to be honest with how they feel.